 \section{SUMMARY AND CONCLUSIONS}

+Comparing with Ref.~\cite{Chen:2022mhf}, our work confirms their findings at $\mu = 0$ and extends them to finite $\mu$.
+While Ref.~\cite{Chen:2022mhf} focused on finite-size effects and boundary conditions without $\mu$, we find that introducing $\mu$ preserves the qualitative spatial patterns but uniformly reduces the condensate magnitude.
+Furthermore, the decrease of $\Omega_{c}$ with increasing $\mu$ is a new observation not reported previously.
 In this work, we have studied the combined effects of rotation and finite quark chemical potential on the chiral phase transition within the soft-wall holographic QCD model.
 Our main findings are:

 (1) Rotation induces spatial inhomogeneity - at fixed \(T\) and \(\mu\), the suppression of the chiral condensate by \(\Omega\) is stronger at the edge than at the center.
 Beyond a critical \(\Omega\), the condensate vanishes at the boundary while remaining nonzero at the center.